Ryan-Doolittle/Ryan-Doolittle/README.md

 ## Learning and Growth

 Education is a key part of my growth in the tech field.
-I am on track to complete my Bachelor of Science in Computer Science, where my studies have encompassed Python development, reinforcement learning, project management, and artificial intelligence.
+I graduated with a Bachelor of Science in Computer Science, where my studies have encompassed Python development, reinforcement learning, project management, and artificial intelligence.
 I am also a certified Advanced Cyber Security specialist, which adds a unique dimension to my technical expertise.

 I am a proactive learner and an active member of the tech community, continually exploring new technologies and methodologies to enhance my skills and contribute meaningfully to my field.